Is Your Thyroid Still Working?May 27, 2019

 What Are The Best Thyroid Levels For You?June 10, 2019

 “Hi Dr. Roz, My doctor said I have problems with my thyroid and my adrenals and I don’t know which one to treat first.
 Some say it must be the adrenals, others say it should be the thyroid.
 I’m afraid to do it wrong”

 Would you believe that as many as 20 million Americans have some form of thyroid disease?
-(1) It could be an underactive thyroid, also known as hypothyroidism—or hyperthyroidism, an overactive thyroid.
+(Read: Thyroid function naturally enhanced in 5 steps) It could be an underactive thyroid, also known as hypothyroidism—or hyperthyroidism, an overactive thyroid.

-Many people discover they have thyroid disease when they begin to experience fatigue or some of the other most common symptoms associated with the disease and go to their doctor to have their problem diagnosed.
+Many people discover they have thyroid disease when they begin to experience fatigue or some of the other most common symptoms.
+Then they go to their doctor to have their problem diagnosed.

 The Adrenal Connection

-The adrenal glands sit on top of the kidneys and produce over 100 different hormones, one of which is cortisol, otherwise known as the “stress hormone”.
+The adrenal glands sit on top of the kidneys and produce over 100 different hormones.
+One of these is cortisol, otherwise known as the “stress hormone”.

 Cortisol literally gets us up in the morning and allows us to go about our day while accomplishing necessary tasks.
 Often, we can see it made out to be a villain, but life simply cannot go on without it.

 The main reason that the adrenals can’t make cortisol is an autoimmune disease called Addison’s disease.
 In some places, the rates of it have doubled since the 1960s, affecting the lives of between 93-144 cases per million1.
 Typically, it affects people between the ages of 30 and 502.